THE COURTS' COVID-19 MESSAGECourts of Saskatchewan

 Attendance at a Child Protection Chambers Matter:

-- Ministry lawyers, lawyers representing a party, the chief of a Band, the chief’s designate or the agency, if any, that is providing family services to the members of the child’s band, or the representative of the Indigenous governing body acting on behalf of the Indigenous group, community or people to which the child belongs, as the case may be, shall participate by telephone conference call as directed by the local registrar.
+- The chief of a Band, the chief’s designate or the agency, if any, that is providing family services to the members of the child’s band, the representative of the Indigenous governing body acting on behalf of the Indigenous group, community or people to which the child belongs, as the case may be, and lawyers representing those Indigenous governing bodies, may attend either by telephone or in person.
+Those wishing to participate by telephone shall participate by telephone conference call as directed by the local registrar.

-- Until further notice, Ministry workers or supervisors need not be in attendance during Child Protection Chamber matters, either on the telephone conference call or in the hearing room, but they shall ensure that they are available by phone at the time of the hearing in the event the presiding judge determines their appearance is required during the hearing of the matter.
+- Until further notice, Ministry workers or supervisors need not be in attendance during Child Protection Chamber matters, but they shall ensure that they are available by phone at the time of the hearing in the event the presiding judge determines their appearance is required.

 Attachment to Notices of Protection Hearings (in Family Services Matters):

-Until further notice, all Notices of Protection hearings or any other hearing notices returnable to Chambers in child protection matters must have appended to the Notice or other hearing notice the following statement:
+Commencing on the effective date and until further notice, all Notices of Protection hearings or any other hearing notices returnable to Chambers in Child Protection matters must have appended to the Notice or other hearing notice the following statement:

-Until further notice, Child Protection Chamber matters in the Judicial Centre of Prince Albert shall be scheduled to be heard by telephone conference call on a Monday, other than a statutory holiday, at 2:00 p.m.
+Until further notice, Child Protection Chamber matters in the Judicial Centre of Prince Albert shall be scheduled to be heard on a Monday, other than a statutory holiday, at 2:00 PM.

-Until further notice, Child Protection Chamber matters in the Judicial Centre of Regina and the judicial centre of Saskatoon shall be scheduled to be heard by telephone conference call on a Tuesday and shall be set at staggered times of 10:00 a.m.; 12:30 p.m. and 2:00 p.m.
+Until further notice, Child Protection Chamber matters in the Judicial Centre of Regina and the Judicial Centre of Saskatoon shall be scheduled to be heard on a Tuesday and shall be set at staggered times of 10:00 AM, 12:30 PM and 2:00 PM.

 1800 Central Avenue